Lusiné VartanLV

 DHS Digital Wallet — credential UI on mobile

-Credential UIHolder-first screens with selective disclosure of only the attributes a transaction needs.
+Credential UIHolder-first screens that share only the attributes a transaction needs, nothing more.

 Built to open standards

-Aligned with the U.S. Web Design System (USWDS) and Section 508 accessibility, informed by the W3C Credentials Community Group, and delivered as open-source artifacts (Sketch and Sass) in a public repository.
+I built it on the U.S. Web Design System (USWDS) and Section 508 accessibility, took my cues from the W3C Credentials Community Group, and shipped the whole thing as open-source artifacts, Sketch and Sass, in a public repository.

 U.S. Web Design System Section 508 W3C Credentials Community Group Open-source (Sketch & Sass)